Fathimah1210/Fathimah1210/README.md

 ---

-> "Turning data into actionable insights and building structured systems for tomorrow’s decisions."

 I really enjoy collaborating and having discussions about anything I know — especially when it comes to learning new things that align with my passion.
 Let’s connect and grow together!